Sample Developmental Edit: Before And After Examples

 1. Rebuild the spine.
 One sentence, written on a card near your desk.
 Protagonist wants X, opposition blocks with Y, loss equals Z.

 2. Scene triage.
 Label each scene goal, conflict, outcome.
-Keep scenes with a change.
+Keep scenes with change.
 Cut or combine scenes with no change.

 Wins to protect